Anuragd7440/Image_Analysis/README.md

 This folder includes two tasks: segmenting images and analyzing the work progress.

 ### Task 1: Image Segmentation
-- Splits images into two vertical halves, segments each half using the trained U-Net model, and stitches them back together.
-The segmented output is not saved as an image but used for analysis.
+- You will need to manually analyze the dimensions of the input images.
+If the image is large, manually modify the code to split the image into smaller subimages.
+Each subimage is then segmented individually using the trained U-Net model.
+After segmentation, the subimages should be joined back together in their original positions to reconstruct the full segmented image.

 ### Task 2: Work Progress Calculation
 - Calculates work completion percentages based on predefined class mappings from the segmentation results.

 ### Steps to Execute:
 1. Open `Calculating_Perct_Work_Done.ipynb` in Google Colab.
-2. Upload the segmented image data or the pre-trained model.
+2. Manually analyze the input image dimensions and adjust the code as needed to split the images into subimages.
+3. Run the cells to perform segmentation on the subimages and join them based on their original positions.
-3. Run the cells to calculate the work progress percentages based on class mappings.
+4. Continue to calculate the work progress percentages based on class mappings.
-4. The results will be displayed in the notebook.
+5. The results will be displayed in the notebook.